The Johnson

 many extra paths inside each pad for moisture to bleed out quickly.
 That is why prickly pear debris

-treated by the Kactus Kicker will bleed out dry and die before it can put down new roots, unlike all other
+treated by the Kill Your Cactus System will bleed out dry and die before it can put down new roots, unlike all other

 known mechanical tools and processes.